The Theorem of Iterates for elliptic and non-elliptic Operators: Introduction

-We want to generalize Corollary \ref{GevreyCor} to other weight matrices.
-In order to do so we introduce in section \ref{sec:Scales} the notion of ultradifferentiable scales, which can be considered as a special kind of weight matrices.
-This allows us to extend Theorem \ref{GevreyThm} (i.e.\ Theorem \ref{ScaleCorollary1}) and Corollary \ref{GevreyCor} (cf.\ Theorem \ref{Theorem2}) to ultradifferentiable scales and their associated weight matrices, respectively.
-We will see that many families of weight sequences, which have been studied previously in the literature, constitute ultradifferentiable scales, including the scale $(\bN^q)_{q> 1}$ of $q$-Gevrey sequences which are given by $N_k^q=q^{k^2}$.
+We want to present in this paper a throughout introduction to the theory of ultradifferentiable vectors associated to weight matrices.
+In Section \ref{Uclasses} we recall for the convenience of the reader the definitions and facts from the theory of weight matrices we are going to need, including some statements concerning the ultradifferentiable wavefront set, which have not been explicitly stated in \cite{FURDOS2020123451}.
+Then we show in Section \ref{UVectors} that the microlocal theory in \cite{MR557524} can be extended to classes given by weight matrices.
+In particular we prove the elliptic Theorem of Iterates for these classes.
+We should note that the restriction to analytic operators allows us to work with rather weak conditions on the weight matrix.
+In fact, we require only that the associated classes are invariant under the action of analytic differential operators and under the composition with analytic diffeomorphisms.

-The framework of ultradifferentiable scales allows us also to obtain also results for vectors associated to weight functions.
-For example, $\fN=\{\bN^q:\,q>1\}$ is the weight matrix associated to the weight function $\omega_2(t)=(\max\{0,\log t\})^2$.
-In order to formulate our main theorem for Braun-Meise-Taylor classes we need to recall some definitions.
+Next we want to generalize Proposition \ref{GevreyCor} to other weight matrices.
+In order to do so we introduce in Section \ref{sec:Scales} the notion of ultradifferentiable scales, which can be considered as a special kind of weight matrices.
+This allows us to extend \cite[Theorem 1.3]{MR654409} (i.e.\ Theorem \ref{ScaleCorollary1}) and Proposition \ref{GevreyCor} (cf.\ Theorem \ref{Theorem2}) to ultradifferentiable scales and their associated weight matrices, respectively.
+We will see that many families of weight sequences, which have been studied previously in the literature, constitute ultradifferentiable scales, including the scale $(\bN^q)_{q> 1}$ of $q$-Gevrey sequences which are given by $N_k^q=q^{k^2}$ and the scale $(\bB^\lambda)_{\lambda>0}$ given by $B_k^\lambda=k!(\log (k+e))^{\lambda k}$.